Computing cobordism maps in link Floer homology and the reduced Khovanov TQFT: A decorated skein exact triangle

 In this last section, we note that one can define a spectral sequence from Khovanov homology (or reduced Khovanov homology) by using the cobordism maps as higher differentials.
 We prove that the spectral sequence is invariant under Reidemeister moves and that it is therefore a link invariant up to isomorphism.

-Such a spectral sequence has also been independently studied by Baldwin, Hedden, and Lobb.
-Their recent paper \cite{BHL} develops a technique to study ``Khovanov-Floer'' theories that can be used to prove the invariance of the spectral sequence that we are going to define.
-Moreover, their proof gives results also in terms of functoriality.
+This spectral sequence has also been studied independently by Baldwin, Hedden, and Lobb~\cite{BHL}.
+They use the machinery of ``Khovanov-Floer theories'' to prove invariance.
+Their work also implies that the spectral sequence is functorial with respect to link cobordisms in $\R^3 \times I$.

 We first recall the definition of a cube of resolutions for a link diagram.